 Academic advising ensures proper scheduling for the timely completion of students' program requirements.

-Upon entering TU, students will be assigned a professional advisor in their major field.

-Students are responsible for making appointments with their professional advisor to register by posted deadlines each semester.
+Upon entering TU, students will be assigned a student success advisor in their program of study.
+Students are responsible for making appointments with their student success advisor to register by posted deadlines each semester.